 Celebrate World Vegan Month with The Vegan Society!

-Over the course of nearly 80 years, The Vegan Society has gone from strength to strength.
+Over nearly 80 years, The Vegan Society has gone from strength to strength.
 What started as our founding member's vision has grown rapidly to meet the demands of the ever-increasing vegan community.

-The Vegan Society is a membership organisation and our members support our important work.
-This includes our campaigns helping people to go vegan and stay vegan, protecting and furthering the rights of vegans, working with policy makers on issues including sustainable agriculture, climate change and encouraging more vegan provision in public sector institutions, nutritional guidance and more!
-As a thank you we provide a range of benefits including, but not limited to, access to our quarterly magazine, over 100 discounts and exclusive competitions.
+The Vegan Society is a membership organisation, and our members support our important work.
+This includes our campaigns, helping people to go vegan and stay vegan, providing nutritional guidance, protecting and furthering the rights of vegans, working with policymakers on issues including sustainable agriculture and encouraging more vegan provision in public sector institutions.
+As a thank you we provide a range of benefits including access to our quarterly magazine, over 100 third-party discounts and member-exclusive competitions.
 To learn more about becoming a Vegan Society member and how to join us, please visit our membership webpage.

-During World Vegan Month, you are likely to see more vegan products available in stores, along with the promotion of vegan events, recipes, clothing and more.
-We encourage you to get involved as much as possible and join the millions of vegans out there today.
+During World Vegan Month, you are likely to see more vegan products in stores, along with the promotion of vegan events, recipes, clothing and more.
+We encourage you to get involved as much as possible!

 The Vegan Society's Vegan Trademark